-Figure 3: Offshore Export Cable (OEC) Installation Status as of 27-MAR-2025; position for Omega Joint Operations is highlighted.
+Figure 3: Offshore Export Cable (OEC) Installation Status as of 30-MAY-2025; position for Omega Joint Operations is highlighted.
+Mariners should exercise caution when transiting in the vicinity of the Omega Joint Operations, the vessel is extremely limited in maneuverability due to cable jointing activity.